Governance Overview

 Review

 Formal review by core maintainers.
-Normative changes are refined.
+Normative changes are mutually agreed upon and refined.

 Frozen

-Spec is locked.
+Spec is locked and versioned.
 No breaking changes allowed without a major version bump.

 Current Status